graugustine/graugustine.github.io/README.md

 I have classroom experience using data analysis software to employ programming languages such as R, SQL, and Matlab.
 I am self-taught in using Tableau and am currently learning to code using GitHub.
 Additionally, I am working on the Azure fundamentals learning path with a goal of passing the AZ-900 exam.
 If you'd like to learn more about my education, work experiences, or special skills, check out my online [resume](resume.md).

+For other *non-business-related* tid bits about me, take a gander at my supplementary info page [here](extra_info.md).

 ---------

 ## Portfolio